ciao-lang/ciao_emacs/contrib/README.md

 # ciao-emacs-plus

-Flycheck and Company support for `ciao-mode`.
+Flycheck and Company support for Ciao Prolog (`ciao-mode`).

+* Flycheck provides on the fly checking of assertions, tests, syntax, and documentation.

+* Company provides rich contextual help, by accessing the manuals.

 ## Installation and Setup
 Emacs 24 is needed for using [flycheck](https://github.com/flycheck/flycheck).
 If you don't have `flycheck` or `company` installed yet, installing this package (`ciao-emacs-plus`) will do it automatically.

-As MELPA repository is not available in Emacs by default and it is needed to install `flycheck`, you will have to add this code to your Emacs init file.
+As the MELPA repository is not available in Emacs by default and it is needed to install `flycheck`, you will have to add this code to your Emacs init file:

 ```	emacs-lisp
 (require 'package)